thegoncalomartins/thegoncalomartins.github.io/content/jobs/Talkdesk, Inc/index.md

 - Develop unit and integration tests
 - Code review
 - Bring new ideas to the team and project
+- Part of the on-call route for one or two weeks per month
 - Technologies: Kotlin (Spring), Elixir, PostgreSQL, Cassandra, ScyllaDB, Kafka, Redis, Docker, Kubernetes, Jenkins, AWS